SurAgrawal/Dissertation/README.md

 python -m Models.BurgerPreCondition.eval_burgers --run /path/to/run_dir --outdir /path/to/eval --compute-spectrum --spectral_Nx 256 --spectral_Nt 100 --num-slices 5
 ```

-The script reads `config.json` from the run directory to know the model widths, depths and Fourier feature counts, then plots the training loss and solution snapshots【573687317860835†L29-L60】.
+The script reads `config.json` from the run directory to know the model widths, depths and Fourier feature counts, then plots the training loss and solution snapshots.

 ---